cudoventures/cudos-builders/tools-bash/updater/readme.md

 4. Gravity (only for root-nodes and only if the operator of the root node has special instruction to do so!)

     <em>Note: </em> This step MUST NOT be done in production.
 It deploys a new gravity contract and a new orchestrator.
-It MUST only be execute if explicitly stated.
+It MUST only be executed if explicitly stated.
 It MUST be executed when the network has started producing blocks after the upgrade, in other words - when 2/3 of genesis validator are online.